exoboy/openr/README.md

 * The head of an action is the first part of all actions up to, but not including the double colon "::" divider.
 Everything after this is source, destination, or template paths, separated by commas.

-* Action heads are case-insensitive, but action paths and optional parameters are all case-sensitive.
+* Action heads and bodies are case-sensitive.

 * All actions require the "openr->" prefix to ensure OPENR knows it is a valid action string and avoids the possibility of property values being accidentally mistaken for actions.